TideIllustrated - A look at the six Alabama players competing in this year's Senior Bowl

 2022 stats: 13 games (13 starts); 108 tackles; 3 tackles for a loss; 1 sack; 1 quarterback hurry; 1 forced fumble; 7 pass breakups; 1 interception.

-What he’s looking to prove: Nicked name “Hitman Hellams” by his teammates, their’s no questioning Hellams’ tackling ability.
+What he’s looking to prove: Nicknamed “Hitman Hellams” by his teammates, there’s no questioning Hellams’ tackling ability.
 The 6-foot-1, 208-pound defender led the team with 108 stops last season and ranked second with an 84.2 tackling grade from Pro Football Focus.

 The key this week will be showing his capability in coverage.
 Hellams ranked last among Alabama’s starting defensive backs with a 66.4 coverage grade from PFF.
 According to the service, he allowed opposing quarterbacks a 94.4 NFL quarterback rating on balls thrown his way, giving up 25 receptions on 40 targets.